InfusedMetrics/Data-Analytics-Project---Power-BI--Hospital-Emergency-Room-Dashboard-/README.md

 The goal of this project was to develop 3 interactive and insightful Power BI dashboards for a hospital to monitor patient health metrics, track admissions, and improve decision-making for healthcare providers.

 ## Objectives
-The hospital faced challenges in analyzing patient data due to incomplete records, inconsistent data formats, and a lack of centralized tracking.
+The hospital faced challenges in analysing patient data due to incomplete records and inconsistent data formats.
 This led to inefficiencies in patient care, difficulty in identifying high-risk patients, and delays in decision-making.
-They have tasked me with creating these dashboards in order to enance operational efficiency, enable stakeholders to track and analyse,, also to provide insights which will play a role in any future decison making regarding patient management and service optimisation.
+They have tasked me with creating these dashboards in order to enhance operational efficiency, enable stakeholders to track and analyse, also providing insights which will play a role in any future decison making regarding patient management and service optimisation.

 ## Business Requirements / KPI's
 Number of patients: